ilotfi-dev/NotebookApp/README.md

 # NotebookApp

-This is my first RESTfull (I hope) project on Java using basic stack of technologies:
+Spring project on Java using basic stack of technologies:
+*Authentication (Security) added *

-Spring Boot, Apache Maven, Spring Data JPA, MySQL and Thymeleaf + bootstrap on view side.
+Spring Framework(Boot, Security, JPA), Apache Maven, MySQL and Thymeleaf + bootstrap on view side.

 It's a simple CRUD service for managing custom notes.
 You can view, add, update, delete, filter and sort your notes.